 One such added herb is Bhumyamalaki (Phyllanthus niruri) is a relative of Amalaki.
 It is used in the treatment of hepatobiliary disorders including hepatitis, jaundice and gall bladder stones.
 In the formula it removes the calcification in bile duct.

-The last herb in the formula is Yashtimadhu (Glycyrrhiza glabra) or Licorice root is used to reduce inflammation and soothe irritated tissues and harmonize the actions of other ingredients in a formula.
+The last herb in the formula is Yashtimadhu (Glycyrrhiza glabra) or Licorice root is used to reduce inflammation

 In summary, the addition of these herbs adds to Triphala’s antioxidant effect, helping to scavenge free radicals and correct inflammation.